By: Heather Keys

 Our travels are all about unforgettable experiences, and of course, a dash of the peculiar and wonderful.
 And what better example than the planet’s own natural hot springs, where Earth’s heat bubbles up therapeutic waters?

-From the valleys of Tuscany to Iceland’s untouched wilderness, these geothermal wonders dot our world, offering travelers an amazing opportunity for a wellness soak.
+From the valleys of Tuscany to Iceland’s untouched wilderness, these geothermal wonders give travelers an amazing opportunity for a wellness retreat.
+Let’s have a look at 12 hot springs that you should visit!

 1. Tuscany, Italy

-- Bagno Vignoni: Travel to a small, charming village in the Val d’Orcia region for some of the best thermal baths that you can find anywhere in the world.
+• Bagno Vignoni: Travel to a small village in the Val d’Orcia region for some of the best thermal baths that you can find anywhere.
 The showstopper?
 A large thermal pool, the Piazza delle Sorgenti, set in the middle of the village’s main square.

-- Saturnia: Here’s another gem—Saturnia, a tiny town known for its therapeutic waters and the eye-catching Cascate del Mulino, or natural hot spring waterfalls.
-Kick back in the relaxing, sulfur-rich waters, reaping their health benefits, all while taking in the striking waterfalls.
+• Saturnia: Saturnia, a tiny town known for its therapeutic waters and the Cascate del Mulino, or natural hot spring waterfalls, is a great place to relax.

 Related: Vacationing with Friends in a Tuscan Villa